toraritte/shell.nixes/_helpers/shell-hook/README.md

 <sup>The idea itself was suggested by @SRGOM in [issue #1](https://github.com/toraritte/shell.nixes/issues/1), but instead of modularizing shell scripts themselves (e.g., [like this](https://stackoverflow.com/questions/8352851/how-to-call-one-shell-script-from-another-shell-script)), decided to solve it with the Nix language using `import`s.</sup>

-See list of pre-requisite concepts at the bottom.
-TODO: add link
+See [list of pre-requisite concepts](https://github.com/toraritte/shell.nixes/tree/main/_helpers/shell-hook#-pre-requisite-concepts) at the bottom.

 ## 1. How to use